dat3021/Snowflake-dbt-dagster/README.md

 It can be viewed as a ELT project except the extraction part, as it use sample data that is already available in Snowflake.

-This project was undertaken as part of my learning journey to build data pipleline.

 ![Biểu đồ không có tiêu đề drawio](https://github.com/user-attachments/assets/1a639d24-7432-45c3-b608-84cb470aea18)